yoursunny/HomeCamSpark/README.md

 # HomeCamSpark - home surveillance camera with Cisco Spark

+This is a home surveillance camera integrated with Cisco Spark.

+Features:

+* Motion detection: when the camera detects a motion, it will take a picture and send to the Spark room.
+* Speak: you may send text to the Spark room, and it will be spoken by the camera.

 ## Setup

 1. Download CiscoSpark on your mobile device, sign in with your personal account